Dryanide-originale/accessibility_resources/README.md

 * Offline speech recognition and speaker identification for mobile applications [Alphacephei](https://alphacephei.com/vosk/android)
 * Android Accessibility — Where to start? [article with suggestion of tools and advice](https://medium.com/microsoft-mobile-engineering/android-accessibility-where-to-start-b7875045d9)
 * [Accessibility checklist](https://www.duetds.com/accessibility/) used by [Duet](https://www.duetds.com)’s core team when developing new features
+* Static AST checker for accessibility rules on elements in .vue: [Plugin Vue a11y](https://github.com/maranran/eslint-plugin-vue-a11y)

 ## [WAVE](https://wave.webaim.org/help)
 Evaluate the accessibility of your web content